HD145/javascript-machine-coding/README.md

 2. Enabled automatic sliding of images at set intervals for smooth user experience.
 3. Implemented hover functionality to pause the auto-slide when the user hovers over the carousel.
 4. Ensured seamless transition between images with responsive and user-friendly controls.

+# Popover Modal Application

+1. Generate an modal application which can render any component over any other component.
+2. Easily render any component inside a centered, styled modal with a customizable title and close button.
+3. Background should be inactive when modal is opened.